 Lane County recorded higher rates of drug-related hospitalizations than the state.
 In 2018, nearly 560 people were hospitalized for drug-related overdoses.

 In 2019, Lane County recorded the second-highest number of overdose fatalities of all counties in the state.
 That year, 117 residents lost their lives to a drug overdose.

 From 2014 to 2017, nearly 21% of Lane County adults reported engaging in binge drinking, and 14.5% of 11th graders reported using alcohol in the last 30 days.

 As of 2017, Lane County had a higher alcohol-induced mortality rate than Oregon as a whole.
 Males had a higher rate than females at 36.3 and 9.6 per 100,000.

 Cost of Drug Rehab in Eugene

-The cost of treatment at an alcohol or drug rehab in Eugene differs from patient to patient and from facility to facility.
-Whether you have health insurance and what it covers will likely play a major role in determining your out-of-pocket rehab costs.
+The cost at rehabs and detox centers in Eugene differs from patient to patient and from facility to facility.
+Whether you have health insurance and what it covers will likely play a major role in determining your out-of-pocket costs.

-The level of treatment you require will also impact your rehab costs.
-Inpatient treatment is usually much more expensive than outpatient treatment since it includes room and board, meals, and around-the-clock supervision and care.
-The length of your rehab program—and whether you transition into a step-down program—will also affect your treatment costs.
-Other factors that influence rehab expenses include facility type and whether you need medications for addiction.
+The level of care you require will also impact your costs.
+Inpatient is usually much more expensive than outpatient since it includes room and board, meals, and around-the-clock supervision and care.
+The length of your program—and whether you transition into a step-down program—will also affect your treatment costs.
+Other factors that influence expenses include facility type and whether you need medications for addiction.

-Many Eugene alcohol rehabs and drug rehabs accept multiple forms of payment, and several offer assistance to those who qualify.
-According to the Substance Abuse and Mental Health Administration, 18 rehab facilities are located within a 10-mile radius of Eugene.
+Many Eugene drug rehabs accept multiple forms of payment and several offer assistance to those who qualify.
+According to the Substance Abuse and Mental Health Administration, 18 facilities are located within a 10-mile radius of Eugene.
 Of those facilities:4